 A new clubhouse, boutique hotel-lodge, championship-caliber golf course, large-scale community water park, fitness center, community recreation trail, and multiple parks with playgrounds and pavilions.

-The golf course is scheduled to close in September 2017 to begin renovations (complete reshaping, new grasses, landscaping, etc).
-The grand opening of the clubhouse, lodge and waterpark is expected in Nov/Dec 2018.
+The golf course is currently closed and expecting to begin renovations in early 2018.
+The grand opening of the clubhouse, lodge and waterpark is expected in early 2019.
 The new residential developments will begin in 2018.

 Two reasons: the community could benefit from a new housing option nearby as residents age to allow Errol to remain their “home”, and, as part of the redevelopment plan the economic viability of senior housing allows for it to assist in underwriting the expenses associated with the ongoing maintenance of the golf course and water park.